besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-terraform.md

 5. `terraform.tfvars` - this is the where we store actual variable values that terraform will use to grab and fill the info on the loops above or variables as needed.
 We will also store any other plain variable such as [strings](https://www.terraform.io/language/expressions/types#string)

 The content of the files `main.tf`, `proxmox_homelab_vms.tf`, `proxmox_homelab_lxc.tf` and `terraform.tfvars` is shown above or in the examples below.
 The `variables.tf` file contains the variables declaration and description.
-In terramof you have to declare everything, including the variables.
+In terraform you have to declare everything, including the variables.
 Here is part of my file:

 ```terraform
 variable "ssh_password" {